Myndex/SAPC-APCA/README.md

 *The "^" character is the exponentiation operator.*

 * * * * *

 ## Miscellaneous

-There is an informal and unofficial repository of information on vision, contrast, design, impairments, and readability at the [Visual Contrast Subgroup Wiki].
+There is an informal and unofficial repository of information on vision, contrast, design, impairments, and readability at the [Visual Contrast Subgroup Wiki] which includes "Whitepaper In Progress" materials.

 [Visual Contrast Subgroup Wiki]: https://www.w3.org/WAI/GL/task-forces/silver/wiki/Visual_Contrast_of_Text_Subgroup